Welfare to Work Program

 The client can choose to discontinue services at any time.
 The referral source can end funding due to lack of follow through.
 A written discharge summary will be completed and mailed to the client, their support team, the referral source, and one will be placed in the case file.

 Winona ORC is committed to providing services to the clients enrolled in the program.
 In the case that the program has funding source changes, the client would be placed on a waiting list.
 The waiting list would operate by order of acceptance.
-The Director of Client Services will contact the clients when openings became available.
+The Director of Client Services will contact the client when openings become available.